axel669/lib.windstorm/readme.md

 > allowing windstorm to play nice with any other css lib (that I tried).

 ### @app and ws-screen
-The ws-screen component is designed to work well across browsers and devices and makes scrolling sections of content easier with the other built in components, but in order for it to work as intended `@app` needs to be added to the body ws-x attribute value.
-Without `@app` the browser will use its normal scrolling behavior rules which can be something of a pain for more complex screens.
+The ws-screen component is designed to be a top level container for content that has consistent scrolling behavior for child elements across browsers and devices without the page resizing in weird ways from the various browser bars hiding and unhiding themselves from scrolling on mobile.

+As such, the use of ws-screen is entirely optional as all components will work without it being used, and if the regular browser scrolling behavior is not an issue, then ws-screen can be skipped entirely.

+If ws-screen is used, the body tag must have the `@app` wind function added to the `ws-x` attribute.
+This will setup the css properties needed for ws-screen to control the scrolling behavior more effectively.

 ```html
 <body ws-x="theme[tron] @app">